UberJason/NoPopToRootForWatchOS/README.md

 ## Bug #1:
 Using NavigationLink inside a NavigationView doesn't show the back button.
 When not using NavigationView, the back button does display.

+Steps to reproduce:
+1. Run the sample project
+2. Observe the root and second views and the lack of a back button on the second view
+3. Comment out the NavigationView code, leaving the VStack as the root of ContentView.body
+4. Run the sample project again
+5. Observe the root and second views and the *presence* of a back button on the second view

 With NavigationView: